RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/LegacyAppendAssemblyMover.md

 ###Optional Flags

 ```
--sewing:partner_pdb             An additional PDB file used when finding clashes
+-legacy_sewing:partner_pdb             An additional PDB file used when finding clashes
                                 and in scoring (InterfaceMotifScore).
                                 Normally a binding partner for the input PDB.